irkode/irkode/_posts/2022-05-15-manjaro-xfce-resize-border.md

 * Declaration "static char * left_active_xpm[]"

   defines character array for the bitmap.
 At least for _Xfce_ the name is not important.
 Only the filename is used.
+But it might be a good idea to keep them consistent.

 * Layout : "x y c 1" (example "3 4 2 1")
   * a bitmap of _x_*_y_ pixels (3*4)